AymanF10/Q3_Adv-Svm_Prereq/README.md

 # ADV SVM Prerequisite

-## Project Overview
+## Assignment Overview
-This project is a deep dive into the Solana Virtual Machine (SVM) prerequisites, focusing on code analysis and optimization of the `invoke_context` codebase.
+This assignment is a peek into the Solana Virtual Machine (SVM) prerequisites, focusing on code analysis and optimization of the `invoke_context` codebase.

 ## What I did
 - Analyzed the `agave_invoke_context.rs` codebase